khulnasoft/integrations-core/ignite/README.md

 ### Installation

-The Ignite check is included in the [Datadog Agent][2] package.
+The Ignite check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration